AndyVale/fullyconnected_benchmarks_vnncomp/acasxu_2023/README.md

 # Acasxu

-Contains the aerial collision avoidance benchmarks
+The ACASXu benchmark consists of ten properties defined over 45 neural networks used to issue turn advisories to aircraft to avoid collisions.
+The neural networks have 300 neurons arranged in six layers, with ReLU activation functions.
+There are five inputs corresponding to the aircraft states, and five network outputs, where the minimum output is used as the turn advisory the system ultimately produces.

-This benchmark uses the ACAS Xu networks (from "Reluplex: An efficient SMT solver for verifying deep neural networks"), properties 1-4 run on all networks.
+This benchmark uses the ACAS Xu networks (from "Reluplex: An efficient SMT solver for verifying deep neural networks").

 This benchmark is the same as in 2021/2022, and used to compare year-to-year improvements.

 ### --- List of all acasxu_2023 [fullycon_net] networks (From :<a href = 'https://github.com/ChristopherBrix/vnncomp2024_benchmarks'> vnncomp2024_benchmarks </a>)---